edgio-docs/edgio-docs/guides/applications/v7/security/waf.md

 </Callout>

-## Audit Security Rules {/*audit-security-rules*/}
+## <a id="audit-security-rules" />Dual Threat Detection Modes {/*dual-threat-detection-modes*/}

+{{ PRODUCT }} {{ PRODUCT_SECURITY }} supports dual threat detection.
+This capability allows you to:

+-   Enforce a proven security policy on your production traffic.
+-   Audit a new security policy without impacting your production traffic.
+Auditing a new security policy before enforcing it provides the means through which you can safely identify and reduce false positives introduced by changes to your security policy.

-Apply a security rule within a Security App configuration in one of the following threat detection modes:
+Set up dual threat detection mode by applying a security rule within a Security App configuration in one of the following threat detection modes:

 -   **Audit:** Test new security configurations by screening traffic in Audit mode.
 -   **Production:** Use this mode to enforce your security policy.